During Wills and Trusts Administration

 - Would it be possible for some family members to buy others out of their portion of the property?

 - Could the property be rented out when not in use by family members as a way to support its own upkeep?

 Because there are so many variables that can come into play—money, grief, family tension, tradition, etc., etc., dealing with a vacation property during estate planning is something that is probably best done under the guidance of an experienced wills and trusts administration lawyer here at BFG Legal Services.

-For additional questions about estate planning or to speak with a BFG Legal Services trust lawyer, contact our office at (913) 393-1000 or fill out the form below.
+For additional questions about estate planning or to speak with a BFG Legal Services trust lawyer, contact our office at (913) 393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.